-- It must not have a nonresident alien as a shareholder. - It must have only one class of stock.
+• It must have only one class of stock.

 This is a very brief summary of the federal requirements.
-For further details of the federal requirements, refer to IRC section 1361(b), as amended to December 31, 2010.
+For further details of the federal requirements, refer to IRC section 1361(b), as amended to December 31, 2013.
 Also refer to Publication 102, Wisconsin Tax Treatment of Tax-Option (S) Corporations and Their Shareholders.